snapauthapp/sdk-node/README.md

   // Then save the new passkey
   const credentialInfo = await snapAuth.attachRegistration(token, {
     id: user.id, // You may need to cast this to a string first, e.g. `String(user.id)`
-    handle: user.username, // Probably the value from above })
+    username: user.username, // Probably the value from above })
   // That's it.
 Proceed as normal.
 })